ibm-cloud-docs/containers/network-cluster.md

 4. [Create a ConfigMap](/docs/containers?topic=containers-update#worker-up-configmap) to control the maximum number of worker nodes that can be unavailable at a time in your cluster.
 When you update your worker nodes, the ConfigMap helps prevent downtime for your apps as the apps are rescheduled orderly onto available worker nodes.

 5. Update all the worker nodes in your cluster to remove the public cloud service endpoint configuration.
-    By issuing the update command, the worker nodes are reloaded to pick up the service endpoint configuration.
-If no worker update is available, you must reload the worker nodes manually with the `ibmcloud ks worker reload` [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_reload).
-If you reload, be sure to cordon, drain, and manage the order to control the maximum number of worker nodes that are unavailable at a time.
-    {: important}

     ```sh
     ibmcloud ks worker update --cluster <cluster_name_or_ID> --worker <worker1,worker2>
     ```
     {: pre}

     By issuing the update command, the worker nodes are reloaded to pick up the service endpoint configuration.
-If no worker update is available, you must reload the worker nodes manually with the `ibmcloud ks worker reload` [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_reload).
+If no worker update is available, you must reload the worker nodes manually by using the `ibmcloud ks worker reload` [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_reload).
 If you reload, be sure to cordon, drain, and manage the order to control the maximum number of worker nodes that are unavailable at a time.
     {: important}

 ## Switching from the public cloud service endpoint to the private cloud service endpoint